Hello, my name is Dottie. I am an aspiring writer and traveler with a passion for deeply connecting with people from all walks of life.

 Since starting this blog in 2014, struggling with its direction, and leaving it behind twice, I have decided to write about meaningful life experiences that were always right in front of me.
-This includes broad themes from my bicultural upbringing in Taiwan and the United States, working through a Brazilian-American intercultural relationship, the challenges of planning long-term travel with a partner, and experimenting with social work as a new career in a way that incorporates travel.
+This includes broad themes from my bicultural upbringing in Taiwan and the United States, working through a Brazilian-American intercultural relationship, and experimenting with social work and giving back to my community.

 I hope my openness and vulnerability this time around will actually make my blog something worth reading.
 Third time’s a charm!

 My father is American.
 My mother is from Taiwan.
 When I was 3, we uprooted our lives in the United States and moved to Taoyuan, Taiwan, close to my mother’s entire family.
 For the next 7 years I was raised with Eastern values, fully integrated into Taiwanese culture.